Information for tenants

 - write to your landlord detailing your complaint, you can use our template letter (PDF 171Kb)

-- keep copies of all the documents, such as photographs, letters, email and texts that you have sent to your landlord
+- keep copies of all the documents.
+For example; photographs, letters, email and texts that you've sent to your landlord

 How to find contact details for your landlord

-If this information isn't on your tenancy agreement or you don’t have one, contact Shelter about your rights.
+If this information is not on your tenancy agreement or you do not have one, contact Shelter about your rights.
 If you rent privately you can use the Land Registry to request your landlords details, for a small fee.
 Always check for their details on any invoices or letters from them first.